 In 1971, the Nanaimo Clippers joined the British Columbia Junior Hockey League (BCJHL/BCHL).
 Cliff McNabb spearheaded the drive to bring the BCJHL to Nanaimo and served as the team’s President/GM.
 The Clipper's first game at Civic Arena took place on September 30, 1972, against the Bellingham Blazers.
 The sold-out crowd watched the Clippers throttle Bellingham 13-1.

 Larry McNabb, Cliff’s brother, took over as head coach in 1973/74 and remained in that position until 1982.
 The Clippers left Civic Arena and moved to the newly built Frank Crane Arena in January 1976.
 Between 1976 and 1978, the Clippers won three straight BCJHL championships.
-In 1982, the Clippers franchise relocated to Esquimalt and renamed the Buccaneers.
+In 1982, the Clippers franchise relocated to Esquimalt and was renamed the Buccaneers.
 The team moved to Greater Victoria to avoid competing with the incoming Nanaimo Islanders of the Western Hockey League.
 The Buccaneers struggled with attendance, so the franchise moved back to Nanaimo in February 1983.
 They changed their name back to the Clippers, playing the remainder of their home games that season at Civic Arena.

 The Nanaimo Clippers returned to Frank Crane Arena in 1984/85, but went back to their original home at the Civic Arena in 1985/86.
 They remained there for eight years before moving permanently to Frank Crane to start the 1993/94 season.

 The only National Hockey League game at Civic Arena took place on September 23, 1986.
 In a preseason matchup, the Vancouver Canucks defeated the Los Angeles Kings 6-5.